emilienaufauvre/Media-Files-Arranger/README.md

 ## Notes

+Works only on Windows and Unix platforms.

 The default renaming format and time zone can be modified on top of the `main.py` file:
-- The default renaming format is `YYYY:mm:dd_HH:MM:SS:MM`.
+- The default renaming format is `YYYY:mm:dd_HH:MM:SS:ffffff`.
 - The default time zone is `Europe/Paris`.

 ## Attributions